Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Statistical methods

 Although ensemble mean anomalies calculated using methods C and D are unchanged relative to methods A and B, the ensemble spread of forecast anomalies is systematically different to the spread of the raw ensemble (figure \ref{fig:spread_error_vs_period}).
 The expected ensemble variance of the raw forecasts can be expressed in terms of forecast anomalies as

-which follows logically from the derivations of unbiased MSE presented in appendix B. Therefore, for methods C and D, spread and error change consistently with $M$ such that unbiased spread-error ratios can be calculated using equation \ref{eq:spread_error} without any explicit correction for climatology sample size.
+which follows logically from the derivations of unbiased MSE presented in appendix C. Therefore, for methods C and D, spread and error change consistently with $M$ such that unbiased spread-error ratios can be calculated using equation \ref{eq:spread_error} without any explicit correction for climatology sample size.
 Similarly, total anomaly variance estimates from forecast and verification data are also biased but consistent with one another such that climatological reliability is satisfied when the underlying raw ensemble forecast is also perfectly reliable.
-Unbiased estimates of total anomaly variance are given by
+Unbiased estimates of the total anomaly variance, where $\textnormal{Var}(\alpha) = \mathbb{E}[\alpha^2]$, are given by

+In summary, the anomaly calculation methods introduced above can be divided into two conceptually different categories that differ only in the number of ensemble members that are included in forecast climatological means:

+\begin{itemize} \item The `\emph{all members}' approaches (methods A and B) are commonly used but result in statistical inconsistencies between forecast and verification anomalies, even for a perfectly reliable ensemble forecast due to the differing sample sizes of forecast and verification climatologies.
+Anomaly-based estimates of ensemble spread and forecast probabilities are unchanged compared to the raw ensemble forecast.
+However, for a finite climatology sample size $M$, anomaly-based estimates of RMSE are biased, which results in biased spread-error ratios.
+Unbiased spread-error ratios can be recovered by defining unbiased estimates of RMSE that would be achieved using $\alpha_{k,j}$ and $\alpha_{\textnormal{o},j}$.
+Forecast and verification estimates of total anomaly variance are both biased, but not consistent with one another (unless $N=1$).
+As for RMSE, it is possible to define unbiased estimators for total anomaly variance that are consistent with the values that would be achieved using $\alpha_{k,j}$ and $\alpha_{\textnormal{o},j}$.\\

+\item The `\emph{by member}' approaches (methods C and D) define forecast and verification anomalies in a way that satisfies both climatological and ensemble variance reliability criteria when applied to a perfectly reliable ensemble forecast.
+These methods define reference climatological means separately for each member such that, for a finite climatology sample size $M$, forecast anomalies have a different ensemble spread to the raw forecasts that is consistent with the biased estimates of RMSE derived from ensemble mean forecast anomalies.
+The statistically consistent definitions of forecast and verification anomalies imply that spread-error ratios are unbiased, even though spread and RMSE both vary with $M$.
+Total anomaly variance estimates from forecast and verification data are also biased but consistent with one another such that climatological reliability is satisfied when the underlying raw ensemble forecast is also perfectly reliable. \end{itemize}